 At Christ Church, perhaps Oxford's most prestigious school, Locke immersed himself in logic and metaphysics, as well as the classical languages.
 After graduating in 1656, he returned to Christ Church two years later for a Master of Arts, which led in just a few short years to Locke taking on tutorial work at the college.

-In 1668 Locke was elected a fellow of the Royal Society in 1668.
+In 1668 Locke was elected a fellow of the Royal Society.
 He graduated with a bachelor's of medicine in 1674.

 Early in his medical studies, Locke met Lord Ashley, who was to become Earl of Shaftsbury.
 The two grew close and Shaftsbury eventually persuaded Locke to move to London and become his personal physician.
 As Shaftsbury's stature grew, so did Locke's responsibilities.
 He assisted in his business and political matters, and after Shaftsbury was made chancellor, Locke became his secretary of presentations.